Lower Gila Box: The Other Side

 There were wonderful close-in views of the Gila, where the cottonwoods were already dressed in their chartreuse spring finery.

-imagine that some of the alcoves had served as shelters.
+Unlike the steep rhyolite cliffs on the opposite shore, these headlands were composed of deeply sculpted and bubbly volcanic tuff.
+I could easily imagine that some of the alcoves had served as shelters.
 And why wouldn't they, since here there was easy access to the river?

 There was also a dazzling array of spring wildflowers.